gmc-code/PC-Microbit-Extension/docs/bots/MoveMotor/MoveMotor_motor_tests.rst

 ----------------------------------------

 | Zigzag left then right by setting different left and right motor speeds.
-| Zigzag forwards then backwards using two separate for loops.
+| Zigzag forwards then backwards using two separate for-loops.

 .. code-block:: python